 Stoneman Funeral Service was established in Redhill, Surrey in 1865 and is now a sixth generation family business.
 John Stoneman, together with his family, moved to Surrey from South Devon.
 He began trading as J. Stoneman and Sons, and the main roles of this business were funeral furnishers, cabinet makers, upholsterers and builders.
 The first J. Stoneman office was in Brighton Road, Redhill.

-In the late 1870’s the firm moved to 100 Station Road, Redhill.
+In the late 1870s, the firm moved to 100 Station Road, Redhill.
 Stables, workshops, a timber yard and stonemasonry works were situated in Cromwell Road, Redhill.
-In 1913 the first motor hearse in the borough was built in Stoneman’s coachworks.
+In 1913, the first motor hearse in the borough was built in Stoneman’s coachworks.

-In 1932 a Funeral office and Memorial showrooms were opened at 49 Bell Street, Reigate where families can make arrangements in private.
-In our Memorial department inscriptions are still cut by hand.
-The office at Bell Street is opposite Reigate Priory Car Park and within a short distance of The Reigate Registrars Office.
+In 1932, a funeral office and memorial showroom were opened at 49 Bell Street, Reigate.
+This office is now only for organising memorial work, which is either hand cut or sandblasted.
+The office at Bell Street is opposite Reigate Priory Car Park and within walking distance of The Reigate Registrar’s Office.

 Sherlock Funeral Service

 T. 01306 882266

 In October 2012, Stoneman & Sherlock Funeral Service purchased a brand new fleet of Jaguar Hearses and Limousines all with matching number plates.
 The new vehicles along with immaculate premises, staff and caring Funeral Directors make Stoneman & Sherlock Funeral Service an elite family run business.

 In October 2013, Stoneman Funeral Service purchased the Old Village Stores in Crawley Down and, after restoring and refurbishing the building to include a private arrangement room and two Chapels of Rest, it was opened as a new office in January 2014.